stonemjs/docs/src/docs/architecture/paradigms.md

 ## Final Thoughts

-Stone.js gives you both power and flexibility — declarative for speed and elegance, imperative for control and composition.
+Stone.js gives you both power and flexibility, declarative for speed and elegance, imperative for control and composition.

 Use the paradigm that fits your brain *and* your context.
-Stone.js doesn’t force your hand — it extends it. 🤝
+Stone.js doesn’t force your hand, it extends it. 🤝